 The process of installing an interceptor

-There’s a real specialty to knowing about the ins-and-outs of discharges to surface water but Dura Pump can guide you through it.
+There’s a real speciality to knowing about the ins and outs of discharges to surface water but Dura Pump can guide you through it.
 Whether that’s environmental permits or waste treatment, we will do whatever we can to ensure your installation meets the Environmental Agency’s standards and requirements.